 Showcasing logging, sawing and woodworking history

 The Woodsmen’s Festival will be held on Saturday, October 4, 2014, from 10 am – 5 pm.
-The Festival features demonstrations of lumberjack skills by the SUNY Cobleskill Woodsmen’s Team, a variety of woodworking exhibitors, tree walks, kids’ activities, food and more.
-Check out our Schedule of Activities from our 2013 Festival.
-Our 2014 Woodsmen’s Festival Schedule of Activities will be coming soon.
+The Festival features demonstrations of lumberjack skills, horse-drawn logging, log hewing, and woodworking, the Festival also includes BBQ, music by Bourbon & Branch, and tours of the water-powered sawmill, gristmill and woodworking shop.
+Please check back for a listing of vendors and activities as we get closer to the Festival date.